brandur/sorg/content/fragments/origin.md

 own `https://passages-signup.herokuapp.com`, and will allow form submissions from either origin.

 {{Figure "Submitting a form from a static site to a dynamic signup app."
-(NewImgSrcAndAlt "/assets/images/fragments/origin/submit.svg" "Submitting a form from a static site to a dynamic signup app.")}}
+(ImgSrcAndAlt "/assets/images/fragments/origin/submit.svg" "Submitting a form from a static site to a dynamic signup app.")}}

 I also "solved" (with a hammer) the app unidle wait by having the static newsletter page try to load a tiny image